bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.23 - 2024/11/14 =
+* Fix - Some texts may not be translated after switching / restoring language with WPML, Polylang or qTranslate-XT with Wordpress 6.7

 = 1.16.22 - 2024/11/13 =
 * Fix - Row number per page may be incorrect in List Tables